-Hearing ability can be affected at any age, but most commonly it is known that auditory organs or hearing ability deteriorates as one grows old.
+Hearing ability can be affected at any age, but most commonly it is known that auditory organs or hearing ability deteriorate as you grow old.
 Does hearing inability impact your fitness to drive a vehicle?
 Not really.
-However, if you notice any change in you hearing ability, it is likely that your auditory organ has deteriorated and you may need a hearing aid to assist your hearing ability.
+However, if you notice any change in your ability to hear, it is likely that your auditory organ has deteriorated and you may need hearing aids to assist your hearing ability.

-Despite of what quite a lot of people assume, research shows that deaf have hardly been involved in any traffic accidents than those who have no hearing inability.
-Deaf or people with hearing disability are more likely to be safe drivers as they use their other sensory organs to ensure they are wary on the road for safety of oneself and the others.
+Regardless of what quite a lot of people assume, research shows that deaf have hardly been involved in any traffic accidents than those who have no hearing inability.
+Deaf or people with a hearing disability are more likely to be safe drivers as they use their other sensory organs to ensure they are wary on the road for the safety of themselves and others.

 What are the tests carried out for hearing loss?

-There a number causes that could affect a person’s hearing ability.
+There are a number of causes that could affect a person’s hearing ability.
 More often than not, hearing disability is commonly seen in older people.
-If a person suspects hearing loss, it is vital to seek medical attention from an auditory healthcare professional like an audiologist or auditory instrument specialist.
+If a person suspects hearing loss, it is vital to seek medical attention from auditory healthcare professional like an audiologist or auditory instrument specialist.

-Hearing tests are generally simple and pain free.
-The test includes a questionnaire about the difficulties you are facing, about your lifestyle, your family history and your communication requirements.
+Tests are generally simple and pain-free.
+The test includes a questionnaire about the difficulties you are facing, your lifestyle, your family history and your communication requirements.

 What does the hearing test procedure include?

-Most hearing tests includes using a lighted instrument called otoscope to conduct a visual test of your eardrum and ear canal by the audiologist.
+Most tests include using a lighted instrument called an otoscope to conduct a visual test of your eardrum and ear canal by the audiologist.
 This enables your doctor to determine the physical cause that is contributing to your disability to hear.

-Furthermore, a sound treated chamber and headphones will also be used in pure tone audiometry test, where you will be asked to wear the headphones and listen to different tones and determine the softest tones upon pressing the buttons.
+Furthermore, a sound-treated chamber and headphones will also be used in a pure tone audiometry test, where you will be asked to wear the headphones and listen to different tones and determine the softest tones upon pressing the buttons.
 This procedure helps the audiologist determine the degree of hearing loss and also identify the frequencies that are most impacted.

 When to inform the DVLA of hearing loss?

 The DVLA allows deaf people to drive.
-There are no limitations to drive a car or motorcycle if you have the licence.
-However, if you are seeking licence to drive a bus, lorry or a coach, it is vital that you inform the DVLA regarding the disability.
-If you fail to inform and drive without the approval, you could end up paying the fine of up to £1000 and also cause road accidents.
+There are no limitations to drive a car or motorcycle if you have a licence.
+However, if you are seeking a licence to drive a bus, lorry or coach, it is vital that you inform the DVLA regarding the disability.
+If you fail to inform and drive without approval, you could end up paying a fine of up to £1000 and also cause road accidents.

 The procedure to inform the DVLA of your hearing disability includes filling an AUD1 form and sending it straight to the DVLA agency.